KiranRevanna1/KiranRevanna1/README.md

 # 👋 Hi, I'm Kiran L

-I'm a Tech Lead and Full-Stack Engineer with 4+ years of experience building scalable, secure, and high-performance web applications and SaaS platforms.
+I'm a Lead Software Engineer and Full-Stack Engineer with 4+ years of experience building scalable, secure, and high-performance web applications and SaaS platforms.
 I specialize in architecting full-stack systems using Angular, NestJS (Node.js), Django, and Spring Boot — with deep expertise in PostgreSQL, MySQL, and AWS infrastructure.
 I enjoy solving complex problems with clean, maintainable code and building products that make an impact.

 ---